koookie2/CogniQuest/README.md

   - `Shared/` – cross-cutting views (e.g., `AudioVisualizerView.swift`)
 - `CogniQuest/ContentView.swift` – Home screen that navigates to the exam

-Scoring
+### Scoring
-The scoring logic is encapsulated in `ScoringService`.
-Inputs are normalized (e.g., trimmed/lowercased where needed), and each question contributes to the 30-point total.
-Interpretation is adjusted based on education level.
+Encapsulated in `ScoringService`.
+Inputs are normalized (e.g., trimming/casing where needed) and mapped to a 30-point total, with interpretation adjusted by education level in line with SLUMS guidance.

+### PDF Report
+`ReportView` renders a detailed summary (questions, answers, score, interpretation).
+PDF export uses `UIGraphicsPDFRenderer` for crisp text and shares a temporary file URL via `UIActivityViewController`.

-Accessibility & Internationalization
+### Accessibility & Internationalization
-- Core interactive views expose accessibility labels and hints
+- Accessibility labels/hints on interactive controls
-- Dynamic Type and contrast-aware UI where possible
+- Dynamic Type-friendly layouts and contrast-aware styling where possible
+- Locale-aware TTS voice (falls back to en-US)
-- Strings are currently inline; migration to String Catalog is recommended
+- Strings currently inline; migrating to a String Catalog is recommended
-- TTS voice is locale-aware (falls back to en-US)

-PDF Report
-`ReportView` renders a structured summary and per-question responses.
-Export uses `UIGraphicsPDFRenderer` to produce text-crisp PDFs and shares a temporary file URL via `UIActivityViewController`.

-Testing
-- `ScoringServiceTests` includes an initial unit test scaffold (XCTest)
-- Suggested next tests: edge cases for scoring, `ExamViewModel` navigation and timer behavior

-Roadmap (Suggestions)
+### Project Status & Roadmap
+Current app is fully functional for the SLUMS flow.
+- Potential enhancements:
-- Add a simple History screen (previous attempts) using SwiftData
+  - Results history using SwiftData
-- Externalize strings for localization
+  - String Catalog for localization
-- Expand unit and UI tests (timer expiry, TTS/narration gating)
+  - Expanded unit/UI tests (timer expiry, narration gating, edge cases)
+  - iPad-optimized layout
-- Persist and optionally render clock drawings in the report
+  - Persist and optionally render drawings within the report
+  - Complete any remaining optional practice prompts if applicable

-Privacy
+### Privacy & Disclaimer
 - The app does not collect analytics or transmit data by default
-- Text-to-speech does not require microphone permissions
+- TTS does not require microphone permission

+Disclaimer: CogniQuest is a screening aid, not a diagnostic instrument.
+It is not a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of a qualified healthcare provider with questions regarding a medical condition.

-Contributing
+### Contributing
-- Use Swift format/style consistent with the project
+- Keep changes small and well-tested; match existing style
-- Prefer small, well-named files and testable units
+- Prefer typed models and testable units
-- Submit PRs with a brief description and screenshots for UI changes
+- Include brief descriptions and screenshots for UI changes in PRs

-License
+### License
-This project is licensed under the MIT License.
+Licensed under the MIT License.
 See `LICENSE` for details.